What Does a Project Coordinator Do?

 Written by Coursera Staff • Updated on

-Learn more about the job requirements as well as the skills and education you need to become a project coordinator.
+Learn more about what it takes to become a project coordinator.

 Within the broader scope of project management, a project coordinator organizes and manages the various parts of a project to ensure its success.
 This includes assigning and monitoring daily tasks and communication, as well as creating reports and updates for the project manager and other members of management.
 A project coordinator serves an essential role in effective project management.